ReScience/rescience.github.io/index.md

 layout: index
 ---

+## Reproducible Science is good.
+Replicated Science is better.

 Re**Science** is a peer-reviewed journal that targets computational research and encourages the explicit replication of already published research, promoting new and open-source implementations in order to ensure that the